emilyjmiles/confurm/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Reflections
-Since I could not find a suitible API for the application I wanted to build.
-I
+Since I could not find a suitible API for the application I wanted to build, I decided to learn how to build my own express backend.
+I learned so much about compiling data and deepened my understanding of the complex nature of asychronous request.
+Given the time frame for this project, I do feel like my ability to make a polished and beautiful UI for the frontend suffered a bit due to the time consuming process of learning express.
+That being said, I am super happy with what I was able to accomplish and am excited to have more freedom and flexibilty with building future applications with the new knowledge I obtained during the making of conFURm.

 ### Wins:
 - Successfully self-taught and built a multiple endpoint Express backend.